thejsway/thejsway/manuscript/chapter22.md

 Another class of APIs requires the client to authenticate himself when accessing the service.
 Authentication can be done via several techniques.
 In this paragraph, we'll use the simplest one: access key.
 An **access key** is a generated string containing characters and digits and associated to a user.

+!!! note

-> Of course, authentication-based APIs often also have rate limits.
+    Of course, authentication-based APIs often also have rate limits.

 There is no universal standard regarding access keys.
 Each service is free to use its own custom format.
 The client must provide its access key when accessing the API, generally by adding it at the end of the API URL.

-A prerequisite for using any key-based web API is to generate oneself an access key for this particular service.
+A prerequisite for using any key-based web API is thus to generate oneself an access key for this particular service.

 Let's put this into practice for obtaining about the current weather in your area.
 To do so, you could simply look outside the window, but it's way cooler to use a web-based service like [OpenWeather](https://openweathermap.org) instead ;).

 This service has a key-based API for retrieving the weather in any place.
 To obtain it, you'll have to sign up as a user (it's free) and a new API key will be generated and associated to your account.
 Once you've done this, weather data is available through an URL of the form <http://api.openweathermap.org/data/2.5/weather?q=LOCATION&appid=API_KEY>.
 Replace `LOCATION` and `API_KEY` with your own settings, and you should obtain the weather in your surroundings.

 Before using any API in our code, a necessary first step is to check out and understand its data format.
 The result looks like this when getting weather info for Bordeaux, France.